SynerconTechnologies/SSS2-GUI/README.md

    2. Compile it.
    3. Find the executable in Documents/SSS2
    4. Rename the executable with the version number and post it to the web.
+8. Set the Universal Flag to True (```UNIVERSAL = True```)
+9. Repeat the executable creation and installer.
+Be sure to append the word UNIVERSAL
+10. Copy files to Dropbox.